pivotal/blog/content/post/go-flow-tests-like-code.md

 ### Acknowledgements

-Belinda Liu: inspiration, suggestions & edits.
+Belinda Liu: inspiration, suggestions & edits; Mona Mohebbi: code samples.

+## Corrections & Updates

+*2020-04-02*

+We include a snippet of code with its corresponding test.